ReeceRenninger/reading-notes/README.md

 Link to my [github portfolio](https://github.com/ReeceRenninger)

 ### Growth Mindset
-- My interpretatiton of growth mindset is to always be open to the aspect of failing as you progress through something new.
+- My interpretation of growth mindset is to always be open to the aspect of failing as you progress through something new.
 Everyone was where I am at some point and there is always a way to progress forward.
 Understanding that there will be problems that I may not be able to answer on my own at the start of this journey and that I will need help with.
 Finally, maintain a positive mindset with each misstep that is bound to occur.

 Reminders to stay in Growth Mindset
 1. Be comfortable being uncomfortable.
 Understand that I will feel like I am behind or not getting something as fast as my fellow classmates, and that is okay.
 Everyone progresses at their own speed and I will get there.